Epilepsy & EEG Fellowship

 The Yale Epilepsy Program offers a wide range of educational opportunities and has a long history of advanced training of fellows from several clinical and basic science backgrounds.
-The Yale Comprehensive Epilepsy Center is a large and established program with unsurpassed neurosurgical electro-physiologic and imaging capabilities, with a long history of research in brain metabolism, neuroimaging, neurosurgery, and non-surgical treatment of epilepsy. the center has completed more than 1000 epilepsy surgeries since its existence.
-We currently have a ACGME accredited Clinical Neurophsyiology fellowship, ACGME accredited Epilepsy fellowship and a non-accredited Critical Care EEG fellowship.
+The Yale Comprehensive Epilepsy Center is a large and established program with unsurpassed neurosurgical, electro-physiologic, and imaging capabilities, with a long history of research in brain metabolism, neuroimaging, neurosurgery, and non-surgical treatment of epilepsy. the center has completed more than 1,000 epilepsy surgeries since its inception.
+We currently have a ACGME accredited Clinical Neurophsyiology fellowship, ACGME accredited Epilepsy fellowship, and a non-accredited Critical Care EEG fellowship.
 We prefer fellow applicants interested in completing a two-year fellowship.
 Please see the below links for further details.

 Living in New Haven

 One of the best kept secrets of our fellows’ experience at Yale is life in New Haven, a major cultural, scientific and academic hub located between Boston and New York.
 Wondering what life is like in Elm City?
 Check out these resources:

 Epilepsy/EEG (2 Years)